GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_2.md

   - Clicking the expansion below will reveal all the suggested solutions

 1. Change directory to your 'root' directory hint - "`/` is root"
-2. Now go to your user folder (there is more than one way to do this)
+2. Now go to your user directory (there is more than one way to do this)
 3. List the contents one item per line
 4. Now change directory to /home
 5. Which option for `ls` will reverse the sorting order?